n0-computer/iroh/README.md

 Iroh is a protocol for syncing & moving bytes.
 Bytes of any size, on any device.
 At it's core, it's a peer-2-peer network built on a _magic socket_ that establishes [QUIC](https://en.wikipedia.org/wiki/QUIC) connections between peers.
 Peers request and provide _blobs_ of opaque bytes that are incrementally verified by their BLAKE3 hash during transfer.

-Iroh _peers_ create _documents_: mutable maps that connect arbitrary keys to BLAKE3 hashes of blobs.
-Documents can have multiple _editors_ and any number of _readers_.
-Online peers subscribe to changes that document editors publish for live, incremental updates.
-Peers sync documents quickly, and fetch linked blobs lazily.

 ## Using Iroh

 Iroh is delivered as a library.
 To use iroh in your project, check out https://iroh.computer/install to get started.